 The added outdoor component offers hands-on leadership skills that build self-confidence.
-“Students learn how to choose a goal, plot how to get there, the food and equipment needed, resolving conflicts, teamwork, and handling things you never dreamed would happen, such as coming to a creek that’s too big to cross,” explained President Cook.
+“Students learn how to choose a goal, plot how to get there, the food and equipment needed, resolving conflicts, teamwork, and handling things you never dreamed would happen, such as coming to a creek that’s too big to cross,” explained President Roberts.
 “Learning all of this is different from the theoretical study of leadership in a classroom.”

 The 21-day orientation involves all incoming freshmen, split into two male and two female sections with their own chaplain, student leader, and two instructors from Solid Rock Outdoor Ministries (SROM).
 SROM also works with students in risk-management training.
 All freshmen take a two-and-a-half day wilderness medical training course to learn how to manage injuries in the wild.

 Sophomores, juniors, and seniors are expected to go on at least two of four week-long outdoor courses that are offered each year.
 These consist of everything from white-water rafting and kayaking to canyoneering, to backpacking and mountain climbing and are built into the academic calendar so they do not conflict with class.

 Another unique component of the Wyoming Catholic curriculum is a field-based science course during the sophomore year that includes botany, wildlife, astronomy, and geology.